Dorothy Day: Legacy

 Judith Palache Gregory was Day's executor.
-Day's papers are housed at Marquette University, along with many records of the Catholic Worker movement.
+Day's papers are housed at Marquette University, along with many records of the Catholic Worker Movement.
 Her diaries and letters were edited by Robert Ellsberg and published by Marquette University Press in 2008 and 2010, respectively.
 A new, 448-page biography appeared in 2020, which was extensively reviewed.

 Attempts to preserve the Staten Island beach bungalow at the Spanish Camp community where she lived for the last decade of her life failed in 2001.
 Developers knocked her home down just as the New York City Landmarks Preservation Commission was about to declare it a historic landmark.
 About a half-dozen large, private homes now occupy the land.

-In May 1983, a pastoral letter issued by the U.S. Conference of Catholic Bishops, "The Challenge of Peace," noted her role in establishing non-violence as a Catholic principle: "The nonviolent witness of such figures as Dorothy Day and Martin Luther King has had profound impact upon the life of the Church in the United States."
+In May 1983, a pastoral letter issued by the U.S. Conference of Catholic Bishops, "The Challenge of Peace", noted her role in establishing nonviolence as a Catholic principle: "The nonviolent witness of such figures as Dorothy Day and Martin Luther King has had profound impact upon the life of the Church in the United States."
 Pope Benedict XVI, on February 13, 2013, in the closing days of his papacy, cited Day as an example of conversion.
 He quoted from her writings and said: "The journey towards faith in such a secularized environment was particularly difficult, but Grace acts nonetheless."

 On September 24, 2015, Pope Francis became the first pope to address a joint meeting of the United States Congress.
 Day was one of four Americans mentioned by the Pope in his speech to the joint session that included Abraham Lincoln, Martin Luther King Jr., and Thomas Merton.
 He said of Day: "Her social activism, her passion for justice and for the cause of the oppressed, were inspired by the Gospel, her faith, and the example of the saints."